High Financial Need

 - Work closely with Financial Aid and the Prestigious External Student Awards office regarding the application of financial aid to study abroad as well as opportunities for students to obtain loan and grant money.

 - Offer workshops like the Funding Your Study Abroad Experience Workshop and Gilman Scholarship Workshop.

 - Include discussion in advising appointments and pre-departure orientation about financial need and budgeting carefully for a study abroad experience.

 - Assist students in understanding program costs and fees, currency and foreign exchange rates, and cost of living differences between the host country and the U.S.

-- Partner with institutions that are also committed to providing support to students with high financial need by offering transparency with regard to program costs, low application fees, and opportunities to set up payment plans.
+- Partner with universities and study abroad programs that are also committed to providing support to students with high financial need by offering transparency with regard to program costs, low application fees, and opportunities to set up payment plans.

 Do you or your family have any concerns related to study abroad?
 Your Study Abroad Counselor/Engineering Program Manager can assist with your questions, like:

 - What opportunities and challenges have other high financial need students faced as they prepare to travel abroad?